Your First Orthodontist Visit

 Dr. Susan Lempert Registered Teledentistry Provider Offering Virtual Appointments

-Dr. Lempert is a registered teledentistry provider and is happy to offer her patients virtual consultations and visits.
-The process is simple: visit our website on your cell phone and follow the prompts to upload photos of your teeth.
+Dr. Lempert is happy to offer her patients virtual consultations and visits.
+The process is simple: Click on the Teledentistry tab above on our website and follow the prompts to upload photos of your teeth.
 Dr. Lempert will be in touch with you to discuss her findings.
 If you prefer an in-office visit please call the office to schedule at 856-241-8400.

 Please assist us by providing the following information at the time of your first visit:

 - Any x-rays (if applicable)

 - A list of medications you are presently taking

 - If you have medical or dental insurance, bring the necessary completed forms.
 This will save time and allow us to help you process any claims.